 Coastal cruising, weekend overnights and daysailing are all nighttime variations of the same daytime activity -- enjoying the power of the wind and the lure of the sea.
 Understanding this, Beneteau configured the Oceanis 38 well for sailing in all versions.

 The huge cockpit and dual helms are the same on all versions.
-The mainsheet arch and fold-down transom are standard except on the Daysailer, where they are optional, and the cockpit center table is an option on all three.
+The mainsheet arch and fold-down transom are optional on all three versions as well as the cockpit center table.

 Helm and Cockpit Seating.
 Long seats down either side of the cockpit are separated by a permanently affixed folding table with storage within and handrails for safe passage in rough water.
 A removable folding table is another option here that leaves the cockpit sole completely unimpeded when not needed.

 The optional deluxe cockpit table includes handrails, storage within and two leaves to seat six comfortably.

 Each helm pedestal includes a compass and handrail as well as space for electronics.

 Dual Helms.
 The helmsperson sits on teak seats outboard of the helm or on twin bench seats that fold out of the way when using the full width of the stern swim and boarding platform.